pwrlabs/pwrlabs-docs/docs/developers/building-dapps/using-conduit-nodes.md

 Conduit nodes run instances of the virtual machine on their servers and make repetitive API calls to check if the application has any new transactions it wants submitted to the PWR Chain.

+Create a `app` file in your project and add the following code:

 <Tabs>
 <TabItem value="javascript" label="JavaScript">
     ```js